nampham720/scraping-data-thesissketch/README.md

-# Thesis Sketch Up
+# Scraping Data (Thesis Sketch Up)
-This project is a backend sketch for my Bachelor thesis.
+This project is a back-end sketch for my Bachelor thesis.

 *There is also my unfinished personal document (as a test with 09 refs so far) for the Organisational Psychology Course.
 Please find the essay as reference **only** (because it has not been graded yet).
 Thank you.*